odinsride/kevin-custer.com/content/jobs/university-of-virginia-se.md

 ---
-title: "Senior Software Engineer"
+title: "Senior ServiceNow Developer"
 company: "University of Virginia"
 location: "Charlottesville, VA"
 dateStart: 2018-10-01
-dateEnd:
+dateEnd: 2021-06-01
 ---

----

-Provided development, maintenance, and support for the university’s ServiceNow implementation.
-Wrote application code per technical specifications.
-Familiar with many modules of ServiceNow, including CMDB, Problems, Incidents, Security Incidents, and Service Catalog.
-Familiar with many technical aspects of ServiceNow including all forms of scripting, Service Portal, workflow orchestration, ACLs, scheduled jobs, email actions, and general administration of the system.
+Provide architectural guidance, development, maintenance, and support for the university’s ServiceNow implementation.
+Guided and mentored other ServiceNow developers on the team in their professional journey.
+Primary focuses include Service Portal, CMDB, and ITSM processes.